vra/bing_brush/README.md

 pip install bing_brush
 ```

-### Obtain your cookie for Bing.com
+### Obtain your cookie

+The cookie of Bing.com is needed.
 You need to login to Bing.com first, then follow the steps below to write your cookie to a file (e.g., `cookie.txt`):

 #### Step0:
 Vist <https://www.bing.com/images/create>